Sharp Edges Buttercream Cakes

 - ½ cup Simple syrup

-- Fill the cake - Pipe a buttercream dam on the cake layer (see video).
-Top with a big dollop of the coconut cream filling – spread evenly with an offset spatula or spoon but within the piped buttercream dam/edge.
+- Fill the cake – Pipe a buttercream dam on the cake layer (see video).
+Top with a big dollop of the coconut cream filling.
+Then, spread evenly with an offset spatula or spoon within the piped buttercream dam/edge.

-- Next, frost the sides of your cake – leaving a large lip of frosting on the top.
-Just as I have shown in the progress pictures.
-Smooth the sides as best possible.
-Chill the cake for an hour or more again.
-Pro tip - You want the frosting to set really well so you can actually use a knife to cut it.
+- Next, frost the sides of your cake, leaving a large lip of frosting on the top, as I have shown in the progress pictures.
+Smooth the sides as best you can.
+Then, chill the cake for an hour or more.

-- Final touches - If necessary, add a thin layer of frosting to take care of all the air pockets or uneven spaces.
-Pro tip - do not add too much frosting otherwise you will have to create the sharp edges again.
+- Final touches – If necessary, add a thin layer of frosting to fill in any air pockets or uneven spaces.

 Day 7 Done